 The Ecology of Forest Biodiversity

 Forests are home to a diverse range of organisms, from microorganisms in the soil to plants and mammals on the forest floor and insects and birds in the forest canopy, and their interactions with each other form a complex network of interactions.
 It is said that about 80% of all terrestrial species depend on forests.
-Therefore, understanding forest biodiversity and interactions between organisms will help us to conserve the diversity of life on Earth and to understand the functions of these ecosystems.
-In this laboratory, we are studying forest biodiversity and interactions using multifaceted approaches such as field surveys, field experiments, genome analysis, and statistical modeling in the Okuchichibu Mountains, where the pristine natural environment remains.
+Therefore, understanding forest biodiversity and interactions between organisms will help us to conserve the diversity of life on Earth and to understand their ecosystem functions.
+In this laboratory, we are studying forest biodiversity and interactions using multifaceted approaches such as field surveys, field experiments, genome analysis, and statistical modeling, mainly in the Okuchichibu Mountains, where the pristine natural environment still remains, and in mountainous regions of eastern Japan.
 Our research targets all populations of organisms that grow in forests.
 In particular, we focus on major environmental change events to understand how forest biodiversity and ecosystem functioning are changed in general.
 And we hope to use the knowledge gained to help conserve forest flora and fauna and ecosystem services.

 - Impacts of vegetation degradation by sika deer on forest biodiversity